sansona/chessmate/README.md

 ![game_0](https://user-images.githubusercontent.com/17757035/82768042-21e3c880-9de1-11ea-98a9-6c7804a37113.png)
 ![game 4](https://user-images.githubusercontent.com/17757035/82768041-214b3200-9de1-11ea-83b7-9439652ac777.png)

-To visualize the events of a game move by move, chessnut comes with IPython functionality to display games in the console
+To visualize the events of a game, chessmate comes with IPython functionality to display games in the console move by move
 ```
 from chess.utils import walkthrough_pgn
 walkthrough_pgn(simulation.game_pgns[0])